 If you’re interested in sampling some of the many local Asheville breweries, South Slope is a great place to start.
 For one stop, check out Wicked Weed Funkatorium, home of the Sour and Wild Tasting Room on Coxe Ave.
 Take a tour and have a taste from its revolving beer on tap list that includes fruit infused, barrel-aged sour beers and more.
 Tours fill up quickly so be sure to sign up on the Wicked Weed’s website.
 Another local favorite is Burial Beer Brewing that has a large outdoor area, in addition to its indoor space, where they host a great Sunday brunch with local vendors.

-The South Slope area has an abundance of options for drinking holes, including Tasty Beverage Company, also on Coxe Ave.
+Asheville's South Slope area has an abundance of options for drinking holes, including Tasty Beverage Company, also on Coxe Ave.
 Grab a pint at the bar or take advantage of their large selection of bottled beers to take home.
 Bhramari Brewhouse, located behind the Orange Peel, has lots of fun beer flavors.
 Asheville Brewing has pizza and beer, a great combo as well.
-There are a large number of breweries to choose from including Green Man Brewery, Twin Leaf Brewing, and Hi-Wire Brewery You really can’t go wrong in South Slope, and you may need a couple of trips to try it all out.
+There are a large number of breweries to choose from including Green Man Brewery, Twin Leaf Brewing, and Hi-Wire Brewery.
+You really can’t go wrong in Asheville's South Slope, and you may need a couple of trips to try it all out.

-And More South Slope Options
+More South Slope Options

 If you’re looking for a breakfast spot, stop into Vortex Doughnuts for hand-made doughnuts with creative glazes.
 Right next door is Buxton Hall, a barbecue restaurant that has received lots of national press attention.
 The restaurant is housed in a former skating rink, and you can read about the property transformation here.
 Chocoholics should go right over to French Broad Chocolate Lounge Factory for a guided tour and chocolate sampling.